-Close association with the National Hansen’s Disease Center, with its internationally recognized programs exploring tuberculosis and leprosy, the Pennington Biomedical Research Facility, and the Tulane National Primate Research Center provides additional opportunities for collaborative research and graduate training.
+Close association with the National Hansen’s Disease Center, with its internationally recognized programs exploring tuberculosis and leprosy, the Pennington Biomedical Research Center, the Tulane National Primate Research Center and LSU Health Sciences Center provide additional opportunities for collaborative research and graduate training.
 Several of the Department's faculty hold joint appointments in the Veterinary Science Department of the Louisiana State University Agricultural Center, and the aquatic animal disease faculty work closely with the faculty of the LSU Aquaculture Research Station.
 The Department currently has total extramural grant funding in excess of $13 million to support the research and graduate programs.
 Additional graduate stipend support is provided by state-supported Graduate Research Fellowships, scholarships granted by the USDA National Needs Fellowship Program, and fellowships supported by the Louisiana Education Quality Support Fund.

 The Departmental faculty provide surgical biopsy, necropsy, and clinical pathology support for the Veterinary Teaching Hospital and Clinic and the Louisiana Animal Disease Diagnostic Laboratory.
 The Aquatic Animal Disease Lab provides diagnostic services for the states aquaculture industry, pond owners, and the Louisiana Department of Wildlife and Fisheries.

 The Department of Pathobiological Sciences is a dynamic community of educators, researchers, diagnosticians, and students dedicated to saving and changing lives and finding cures for infectious and parasitic diseases of man and animals through outstanding diagnostic service, educational excellence and groundbreaking scholarly/research activities.